Explore UAB

 The section of Advanced Heart Failure and Pulmonary Vascular Disease is a big part of UAB's Cardiovascular Clinical Trial Unit.
 We are actively participating in a number of clinical trials and national registries.
 Our focus is on HFrEF including familal, dilated cardiomyopathy, HFpEF including amyloid cardiomyopathy, pulmonary arterial hypertension, and pulmonary hypertension due to heart disease and due to lung disease.
 In particular, we are investigating (1) device therapies such as LVAD and cardioMEMS, (2) allogeneic cell therapy, (3) autonomic regulation therapy, and (4) pharmaceutical drugs such as sacubitril-valsartan, treprostinil, and tafamidis.
 Finally, we are enrolling patients in trials aimed at improving health system processes, in order to optimize care for patients with heart failure.

-Our fellows frequently capitalize on the diversity and volume of pathology we manage here at UAB, and have published case reports, case series, retrospective analyses, and physiology studies featured in high impact journals such as Circulation: Heart Failure, Journal of Cardiac Failure, JACC: Cardiovascular Interventions, ASAIO, and American Journal of Cardiology.
+Our fellows frequently capitalize on the variety and volume of pathology we manage here at UAB, and have published case reports, case series, retrospective analyses, and physiology studies featured in high impact journals such as Circulation: Heart Failure, Journal of Cardiac Failure, JACC: Cardiovascular Interventions, ASAIO, and American Journal of Cardiology.
 Our section is uniquely suited to multidisciplinary collaboration with the Departments of Medicine and Pathology, as well as UAB's School of Engineering.
 We also partner with the Department of Surgery and our colleagues at STS INTERMACS (Interagency Registry for Mechanically Assisted Circulatory Support), which has been headquartered here at UAB since it was first established in 2005.

 • Cardiovascular Magnetic Resonance Imaging